AndrewBrehmAtDialexa/MVVMExample/README.md

 * pod 'SnapshotTesting' [link](https://cocoapods.org/pods/SnapshotTesting)

 ## Unit Testing Setup
-* Create a new Unit Test Target in project (NOTE: The default one that starts with a new project is a UI Test Target).
+* Create a new Unit Test Target (Unit Test Bundle) in project (NOTE: The default one that starts with a new project is a UI Test Target).
 * NOTE: All files created from this point on (unless specified) will be inside the Unit Test Target.
 * Add pods (Quick, Nimble, ViewInspector).
+[Podfile Example](/Podfile)
 * Create an extension file to extend your SwiftUI Views as Inspectable [EXAMPLE](/MVVMExampleTests/ViewInspector/InspectableView%2BExtensions.swift)
+  * Why?...
+This allows you to inject a mock into the SwiftUI View.
+If you don't have any need to inject anything (as seen in the [LandingScreen view](/Shared/Views/Screens/LandingScreen.swift)) then don't add it.
+But a view that needs injection to test (like the [MovieSearchScreen](/Shared/Views/Screens/MovieSearchScreen.swift))requires it.
 * You may want to copy / use the extension file created in this project to make fetching view attributes easier [EXAMPLE](/MVVMExampleTests/ViewInspector/Inspection%2BExtensions.swift)

 ## Unit Testing Usage